 Under the Inspector General Act of 1978, as amended, 5 U.S.C.
 App.
-3, §§ 1 et seq., an audit of the award may be conducted at any time.
+3, §§ 1 et seq., an audit of this award may be conducted at any time.
 The Inspector General of DOC, or any of his or her duly authorized representatives, must have the right to access any pertinent books, documents, papers, and records of the recipient or subrecipient, whether written, printed, recorded, produced, or reproduced by any electronic, mechanical, magnetic, or other process or medium, to make audits, inspections, excerpts, transcripts, or other examinations as authorized by law.
 This right also includes timely and reasonable access to the non-Federal entity's personnel for interview and discussion related to such documents.
 See 2 CFR § 200.337 (Access to records).
-When the DOC Office of Inspector General (OIG) requires a program audit on a DOC award, the OIG will usually make the arrangements to audit the award, whether the audit is performed by OIG personnel, an independent accountant under contract with DOC, or any other Federal, State, or local audit entity.
+If the DOC Office of Inspector General (OIG) requires a program audit on a DOC award, the OIG will usually make the arrangements to audit the award, whether the audit is performed by OIG personnel, an independent accountant under contract with DOC, another Federal audit entity, or a State or local audit entity.